 These fancy little tubes of paint are a great way to add texture to your painted design.

 The Vitrea 160 Outliner tubes have long slender tips for dispensing the paint.
-They do take a little practice to get a consistently thick line, but once you get knack for using them, they can be a lot of fun to use!
+They do take a little practice to get a consistently thick line, but once you get knack for using them, they're a lot of fun to use!

-After painting, the glass is left to air-dry for at least 24 hours and is then baked in the oven to set the outliner permanently.
+After painting, the glass is left to air-dry for at least 24 hours and then gets baked in the oven to set the glass paint outliner permanently.

 NOTE: Be sure the Vitrea 160 Outliner has dried thoroughly BEFORE baking.
 If it hasn’t, it will cause broken bubbles to appear in the paint while baking which you can’t get rid of.